 There are of course many tools that can help you make better wheels.
 Truing stands, spoke wrenches, dishing tools, and a Park Tool TM-1 Tension Meter will make things go right.
 With the TM-1, you can know the tightness of the spokes overall (average spoke tension) as well as know the relative spoke tension (how tight each spoke is relative to the other spokes in the wheel).

 Wheel Tension Balance Web App

-This article will address the use of a new and completely free tool, namely the Wheel Tension Balance web app.
-The WTB app is designed to provide back up and support to the TM-1.
-This web app provides you an easy and fast way to convert your wheel’s TM-1 readings into a Kgf reading.
-Additionally, the WTB app provides a visual diagram of the relative spoke tension using a “radar chart” (figure 2).
+This article will address the use of a new and completely free tool, namely the Wheel Tension App.
+The WTA app is designed to provide back up and support to the TM-1.
+This web app provides you an easy and fast way to convert your wheel’s TM-1 readings into a kgf reading.
+Additionally, the WTA provides a visual diagram of the relative spoke tension using a “radar chart” (figure 2).

 If you have never used a TM-1 Tension Meter before, this tool basically flexes a wheel spoke between steel studs using a calibrated spring.
 A scale gives you a reading of the amount the spoke deflects.
 This deflection reading is correlated to, but is not the same thing as, the force pulling or tensioning the spoke.
 See more of the TM-1 use at Wheel Tension Measurement.

 To know the amount of force, you use the chart that comes with the tool.
 Different diameter spokes will have different reading for the same amount of pulling force.
 So to know the tension on an entire wheel means lots of writing things down from columns, and then adding them up and dividing.